Lyceris-chan/selfhost-stack/README.md

 - **Odido Booster**: Patched to use `dhi.io/python`
 - **VERT / VERTD**: Patched to use `dhi.io/node`, `dhi.io/bun`, and `dhi.io/nginx`

-Infrastructure services (Redis, PostgreSQL) also utilize DHI-provided hardened images where available.
+Infrastructure services (Redis, PostgreSQL) also utilize [1](#quick-explainers)-provided hardened images where available.

 ---
 *Built with ❤️ for the self-hosting community.*